Patronymic: Nigeria

-Now not as prominent as before, many people of southern Nigeria took their father's given name as their last name.
-It could also be the father's prominent nickname, which takes the place of a first name.
-An example would be a man named Kolade Fabiyi, who had a son named Dele.
-The son's name would now be Dele Kolade, not Dele Fabiyi.
-This is used to distinguish between the extended family who would otherwise have the same last name, for example between cousins.
-This custom has dropped to the modern English one, because of an increase in British-style education.
+Although not as prominent as during the pre-colonial period, some Nigerians (particularly in the North) continue using patronymics — either as a middle name, as the first part of a hyphenated surname, or as a surname.
+An example of the use of patronymic middle names would be a man named Adamu Abdulkabiru Jibril — whereby "Adamu" would be his given first name, "Abdulkabiru" would be his father's given name as a patronymic middle name, and "Jibril" would be his hereditary family surname.
+Other people hyphenate their surname to include a patronymic, in which case the example would be named Adamu Abdulkabiru-Jibril with "Abdulkabiru-Jibril" acting as his surname.
+Using patronymics as the sole surname is also possible, with the example being named Adamu Abdulkabiru with "Abdulkabiru" acting as his surname.

 Somalia

 Somalis use their paternal grandfather's given name as their legal surname for documentation purposes.
 They also use the term "ina" or "iña" meaning "the son of" or "the daughter of," which is similar to other African and Arab naming patterns.
 For example, the name "Ahmed Mohamed Ali Farah" means "Ahmed son of Mohamed son of Ali son of Farah."
 When stating one's lineage, one will say "Ahmed ina Mohamed" (meaning Ahmed, the son of Mohamed).
 To identify themselves and the sub-clan they belong to, Somalis memorize their long lineage back to a common ancestor.
-Women never adopt their husband’s patronym but keep their own for life.
+Women never adopt their husband's patronym but keep their own for life.

 South Africa

 Among the Zulu, patronymics were used in the pre-colonial era.
 The prefix "ka" was attached to the father's name, for example Shaka kaSenzangakhona means Shaka son of Senzangakhona.
-The practice disappeared from everyday use with the introduction of the modern European-style surname system but still remains part of traditional cultural practices, particularly in the case of chieftains and royalty where reciting lineages forms a part of many ceremonial occasions.
+The practice disappeared from everyday use with the introduction of the European-style surname system but still remains part of traditional cultural practices, particularly in the case of chieftains and royalty where reciting lineages forms a part of many ceremonial occasions.